🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 I saw it on TV all the time.

-And the mom's like, get your pants on, you gotta go to service, gotta go to mass.
+And mom's like, get your pants on.

-And you know, I think it's a little bit of both.
+And, you know, I think it's a little bit of both.

-I think it's there was a bit of an ideology push there.
+I think it's, there was a bit of an ideology push there.

 Yeah.